-- 1. Click the Colleges tab in Family Connection. - Click College Search in the College Research section.
-Complete the search by making selections in each section (type, location, students, admission, athletics, - majors, costs, special programs).
-Each selection filters the results of your search.
-Click the Next button at the end of each section to move the section of the section - 4.
-Click the Next button at the end of each section to move through the search tool.
+- 1. Click the Colleges tab in Family Connection. - Click College Search in the College Research section. - Complete the search by making selections in each section (type, location, students, admission, athletics, majors, costs, special programs).
+Each selection filters the results of your search. - Click the Next button at the end of each section to move through the search tool.